Daemon-Solutions/tf-aws-alb/README.md

 - `access_logs_bucket` - The S3 bucket name to store the logs in.
 - `access_logs_prefix` - The S3 bucket prefix.
 Logs are stored in the root if not configured
 - `http_stickiness` - If true, enable stickiness for the default HTTP/s listener's target group (default `false`)
+- `deregistration_delay` - Sets the delay the Load Balancer uses before moving a machine from deregistered to unused.

 _Below variables are used to configure default target group and listeners:_